richard-lawrence/solace-log-collector/README.md

 	-tcpPort 	<port>			- The TCP port to listen on for syslog messages, 0 disabes TCP (default 0) -maxSev  	<max severity>		- The max severity code to process, any greater severity (ie lower importance) is ignored (default 6 - info)
-	-all					- Process all syslogs collected, including non-solace events -debug					- Enable debug trace
+	-all					- Process all syslogs collected, including non-solace events -swapHostCols				- Swap Host and Hostname columns (use Hostname for Host/VPN, Host for Event Type)

+	-debug					- Enable debug trace
 ```